Chealion/peddown/README.md

 or share any uniquely identifiable information, but using the intersection one can roughly correlate the data between the two public sources.

-## tweetCollector.go

-This tool like the original version watches @yyctransport for the words: "ALERT", "pedestrian" or "ped" and adds it to the database and retweets the tweet.

-## peddown.go

-TBD

 ## History

 The initial version of this was a Twitter only bot that would quote any tweet from